RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 $
 ```

 Finally, open up a web browser on your local machine and navigate to [http://127.0.0.1:1337/](http://Server running at http://127.0.0.1:1337/).
-You should see a page similar to this one.
+You should see a bare-bones web page similar to this one.

 {% imgcap center /images/openrov-runs-nodejs.png Node.js running locally. %}